 Pipe repair tape

-Leaking pipe tape (aka plumbers tape) is a cheap, water-resistant solution.
+Leaking pipe tape (aka plumbers’ tape) is a cheap, water-resistant solution.
 This repair is temporary as it cannot last long against the pressure of the water.
-While it can be difficult to use around areas where the pipe is against a surface or obstructed, and you will need to make sure that you can wrap the tape around the pipe effectively, this is still a handy short-term solution for homeowners.
+While it can be difficult to use around areas where the pipe is against a surface or obstructed, and you must ensure that you can wrap the tape around the pipe effectively, this is still a handy short-term solution for homeowners.

 What you will need

-Simply wrap the tape around the leaking location of the pipe several times, making sure that the area is fully covered.
+Simply wrap the tape around the leaking location of the pipe several times, ensuring that the area is fully covered.
 Follow this up by having a permanent repair sorted out as soon as possible.

 Epoxy putty

-Epoxy putty is typically manufactured with two main components that create an adhesive to put over holes or cracks to plug the leak, finally letting it set as a hardened surface.
-This solution, like the repair tape, is temporary and should only be used as a quick fix before you can get a more permanent solution in place.
+Epoxy putty is typically manufactured with two main components that create an adhesive to fill holes or cracks to plug the leak, finally letting it set as a hardened surface.
+This solution, like the repair tape, is temporary and should only be used as a quick fix before applying a more permanent solution.

-You must also check that no hard chemicals are in the putty, especially for the use of putty on a copper pipe that is for drinking water.
-This is because the chemicals can contaminate and stay present in the water and cause harm to consumers.
+You must also check that no hard chemicals are in the putty, especially when applying it to a copper pipe used for drinking water.
+This is because the chemicals can contaminate and remain in the water, causing harm to consumers.
 So, ensure your epoxy putty has WRAS approval.

 What you will need:

-Make sure the putty is moulded together then plug and wrap the putty around the pipe to stop the leak.
-You can also use a copper pipe bandage to secure it further and make sure the putty sits in place if desired.
+Make sure the putty is moulded together, then plug and wrap the putty around the pipe to stop the leak.
+You can also use a copper pipe bandage to secure it further and ensure the putty sits in place if desired.

 If you have any trouble with any of the methods, contact a professional and arrange a suitable leaking copper pipe repair as soon as possible.